 Regulatory Reference

-ADOPT

 PRIVACY & SECURITY POLICY SCOPE & FOCUS

 Hunt Insurance Solutions adopts the following privacy and security policy.
 This document is the formal written policy regarding the protection and security of information as required by federal and state laws, rules and regulations.
 All associates of this agency are required to follow the guidance provided in this policy.
 This policy also applies to any temporary associates, all contractors, vendors and any others who are provided access to this agency’s data and systems.
 Associates who violate or fail to comply with this policy are subject to disciplinary actions and may also be subject to civil penalties.